escarti/kubernetes-the-hard-way-tf-aws/docs/03-compute-ressources.md

 ssh-keygen -t rsa -f ~/.ssh/kube_the_hard_way
 ```
 6. One worker instance per subnet
-7. One master instance per subnet
+7. One controller instance per subnet
 8. One load balancer instance
 9. OUTPUT - One provissioner .yml file with the public IPs of our instances